DevMyong/archeage/README.md

-#For All Archeage Users
+# Archeage Web API
-This project is Archeage Web API,
+This project is for all Archeage users.

-###Development list
+### Implemented
- - Routing bond region
+- Bond	  : Route bond region
- - Discord bot

-###Future work
+- User	  : Load user's information

+### Unimplemented
+- Follow  : Keep an eyes on user's changes
-- Check price in auction
+- Price	  : Check price of item in game
+- Crops	  : Calculate the time until growth of crops and alarm it
+- Raid	  : Set an alarm the time to go to the raid
+- Auction : Auction raid item
 - Compare character equipment
 - Equipment recipe (with labor point and gold)
-- An inland trading price